-Evaluation/Review Criteria Review Points

-a The proposal includes an assurance that the applicant will comply with the Provider Conditions of Participation (COP) for all services funded under this RFP, or includes a satisfactory request for an exemption from compliance citing the specific section and explanation as to the reason for a request for exemption. Ø --- --- --
+Evaluation/Review Criteria Review Points The proposal includes an assurance that the applicant will comply with the Provider Conditions of Participation (COP) for all services funded under this RFP, or includes a satisfactory request for an exemption from compliance citing the specific section and explanation as to the reason for a request for exemption.
+Q а The applicant has declared that they will provide Medicaid reimbursable services; and has attached proof of certification, application for certification, or a satisfactorily justified a request for exemption from certification. Ø --- --- --- -- --